rrich-kray/interactive-comments-section/README.md

 ## Description

 Another frontend mentor challenge which I undertook to gain experience implementing a React global context for authentication within a REST API (as apposed to GraphQL).
 In the end, the implementation was very similar to that within a GraphQL API - The only difference was that the POST route generated a token and returned it to the frontend as opposed to a GraphQL mutation. the project also gave me more experience working with Sequelize model associations.
-With that said, the rest of the application is bare bones - users can login/register, and add comments.
+With that said, the rest of the application is bare bones - users can login/register, add comments and upvote/downvote comments.

 ## Utilizes